-Oregon DEQ's pilot grant program for supporting medium- and heavy-duty zero-emission vehicle charging and fueling infrastructure projects is established by the State Legislature in HB 5202 and HB 4139 (2022).
+Oregon DEQ's pilot grant program for supporting medium- and heavy-duty zero-emission vehicle charging and fueling infrastructure projects was established by the State Legislature in HB 5202 and HB 4139 (2022).

-This one-time funding of approximately $15 million is intended to support grants to public or private entities for capital improvements and technical assistance to support the installation of charging infrastructure for zero-emission medium- and heavy-duty vehicles.
-Oregon DEQ will fund projects that meet criteria as established by the Oregon Legislature and the agency through a competitive, rolling application process.
-The goal of this grant program is to accelerate Oregon's transition from older, more polluting vehicles and equipment to new zero-emission trucks, buses and equipment.
-In addition, DEQ wants to facilitate development of a robust infrastructure to support a diverse range of Oregon fleets and fueling locations.
-Successful applicants will apply with comprehensive project plans for zero-emission fueling and request funding for the installation of the charging infrastructure and equipment.
+This one-time funding of approximately $15 million was intended to support grants to public or private entities for capital improvements and technical assistance to support the installation of charging infrastructure for zero-emission medium- and heavy-duty vehicles.
+Oregon DEQ funded projects that met criteria established by the Oregon Legislature and the agency through a competitive application and review process.
+The goal of this grant program was to accelerate Oregon's transition from older, more polluting vehicles and equipment to new zero-emission trucks, buses, heavy and medium-duty equipment.
+In addition, DEQ wanted to facilitate the development of a robust infrastructure to support a diverse range of Oregon fleets and fueling locations.
+Applicants were required to apply with comprehensive project plans for zero-emission fueling and request funding for the installation of the charging infrastructure and equipment.

-DEQ will open the program for applications on Nov 15, 2022.
-Applicants for Capital Improvement grants must establish clear project plans if they wish to receive funding.
+DEQ opened the program for applications on Nov 15, 2022.
+Applicants for Capital Improvement grants had to establish clear project plans if they wished to receive funding.
 Electrifying a fleet of medium- or heavy-duty vehicles is a long-term effort requiring several layers of planning, analysis, investment, change management and maintenance.
-In addition to a detailed fleet transition plan, applicants must complete site assessments with all relevant utilities and vendors to determine their fleet's needs and the viability of the required infrastructure.
-Finally, applicants should include a detailed project timeline showing how each phase of planning leads to the next and to the ultimate delivery of zero-emission vehicles and charging infrastructure in Oregon.
+In addition to a detailed fleet transition plan, applicants had to complete site assessments with all relevant utilities and vendors to determine their fleet's needs and the viability of the required infrastructure.
+Finally, applicants included a detailed project timeline showing how each phase of planning leads to the next and to the ultimate delivery of zero-emission vehicles and charging infrastructure in Oregon.

 If you have questions about the program, application or requirements, please contact DEQ at firstname.lastname@example.org.